uwplse/univalent-rewrites/pldi-2021/new.md

 I think the best thing to do here might be to include the table in the introduction, then reference it again later.
 But may be hard to pull off.

+# Tactics

+RanDair is working on some more second pass automation, once he finishes the refactor.
+This may help with the presentation of tactic proofs in the paper.